TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Lesson Notes

-- Should :root get a special mention?
-Are CSS variables being covered elsewhere?
 - Touch on specificity rules of these?
 - Delete prettier file before PR
 - A note on old syntax? (: vs :: for CSS3 Pseudo elements)